yigong-yg/NYU-flask-app/README.md

 When you post a review, include the place (just the name), your review and a number rating, and that's it.
 You can freely view other people's reviews on the platform, and maybe you will find a same one.

+Features:
+1. Read all reviews available, and edit or delete your own reviews;
+2. Get a random review!
+Suitable for random challenge if you don't know where to go;
+3. Outsource link to our sponsor Resy.

 ### Link
 https://i6.cims.nyu.edu/~yg1764/flask-mongodb-web-app/flask.cgi/
 ### App Developer